 1. Bosch JS470E Jigsaw – Best Overall

-It may not be surprising that the Bosch JS470E comes in as the best overall jigsaw of 2020.
+It may not be surprising that the Bosch JS470E comes in as the best overall jigsaw of this year.
 When it comes to being smooth and accurate, there is no question that this saw leads the way.
 In addition to the high performance of the Bosch jigsaw, it also has some fantastic features that woodworkers from novice to professional will notice and appreciate.

 One of our favorite things about this powerful saw is the tool-less blade change system.
 You will not need to get your hands anywhere near the blade, and you don’t even need to take out your toolbox to complete a blade ejection.
 This is a great feature, especially when the blade of the saw is still hot.

 There are four orbital action tool settings that you can use on this jigsaw.
 The settings allow you to find a spot that works for both the speed and precision you need, depending on the material you are working with.

 The Bosch is one of the more accurate jigsaws that you will find.
 The Bosch JS470E is a 7-amp variable speed unit capable of cutting through wood, steel, and a variety of other materials.
 The Bosch jigsaw will work on wood almost 6 inches thick and a little less than ½ inch for steel.

 All in all, we think that this is the best jigsaw of this year.